December 22, 2020

 Rabies is a deadly disease caused by a virus that attacks the nervous system.
 Rabies can be prevented in cats, dogs, ferrets and some livestock with a rabies vaccination.
 Rabies kills almost any mammal or human that gets sick from it.
 The rabies virus is mainly in the saliva and brain tissue of rabid animals.
 It can be transmitted through a bite or by getting saliva or brain tissue in a wound or in the eye or mouth.

 To protect pets and their owners from rabies, Virginia law requires that all dogs and cats four months of age and older be vaccinated for rabies by a licensed veterinarian, and that vaccinations be kept current.

-The Southside Health District is reminding the public to avoid contact with stray dogs, feral cats, bats and wild animals, particularly in the area where the fox was found.
+The Southside Health District is reminding the public to avoid contact with bats, feral cats, stray dogs and wild animals, particularly in the area where the skunks were found.
 See additional precautions below.

 Additional Steps to Protect Against Rabies Exposure:

 - Do not feed stray animals.
 Avoid wild animals, especially raccoons, bats, foxes and skunks.
 Feed your pets indoors and do not let them wander.